 My therapeutic approach aims to bridge western psychology with entheogenic rituals & practices in order to support my clients in their healing journey.
-I have worked extensively in different therapeutic contexts, from community based mental health to populations experiencing acute psychiatric distress.
+I have worked extensively in different therapeutic contexts ranging from community based mental health settings, private practice, and with populations experiencing poverty and acute distress.

-I currently offer integration work and individual therapy through my private practice as well as working in a high acuity inpatient hospital setting.
-Additionally, I have offered yoga and mindfulness practices to incarcerated individuals, working primarily with transitional age youth and formerly-gang involved inmates.
+I currently offer integration work and individual therapy through my private practice in addition to working in a high acuity patient's hospital setting.
+I have offered yoga and mindfulness practices to incarcerated individuals, working primarily with transitional age youth and formerly-gang involved inmates.

 I myself am no stranger to suffering.
-My personal and clinical experiences have been depthful and varied and shape the way that I engage with my Clients.
+Even more so than schooling, my varied personal and clinical experiences have came to shape the way that I engage with my Clients.

 For over 16 years entheogens have played a great role in my personal growth and the overall betterment of my wellbeing.
-Since 2010 I have worked intimately with Ayahuasca/Yajé and the cultural narratives surrounding these traditions have come to inform my professional approach and perspectives on mental health.
+Since 2010 I have worked intimately with Ayahuasca/Yajé and the cultural narratives surrounding these traditions integrated themselves into my professional approach and perspective on mental health and wellness.

-2012 Masters Degree in Counseling Psychology from the Institute of Transpersonal Psychology (currently known as Sofia University)
+2012 Masters in Counseling Psychology from the Institute of Transpersonal Psychology (currently known as Sofia University)

 2009 Bachelors Degree of Psychology from Delaware State University

 2007 Associates Degree in Human Services from Delaware Technical and Community College

 In 2018 I was a Diversity Fellowship recipient for the California Institute of Integral Studies Center for Psychedelic Therapies and Research Program

 2017 I was afforded the opportunity to train at Piedmont Yoga qualifying me as a RYT 200hr Hatha Yoga Teacher.
 This program was unique, as it focused on the intersection between self-care & social justice